garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

         *** argument 2: not a key that exists in the table
 ```

-That looks much better and now we can clearly see what the problem was!
+That looks much better and now we can see what the problem was!
 The standard logging formatters also include the additional information
 so that if this type of error happens in a production environment you will
 get the extra error information: